Rothamsted/knetbuilder/README.md

-#ondex-full
+#ONDEX

+[ONDEX](http://www.ondex.org/) is a framework for text mining, data integration and data analysis.

+##ondex-full
 This is an aggregator repository, used to download and build all about ONDEX.

 This repo is normally not needed, unless you have to work on the whole ONDEX (e.g., to rename something in the whole code base), if you need to work on a single component, you can clone the needed sub-repository separately (see below).

 ##Usage